 I made an assumption that Steve was reading the same thing twice when in reality it was a never-before-seen, very weird thing where InfoWars played the same audio twice for no reason.

-And the video's the same.
+And the video is the same.

-The video plays twice.
+the video plays twice.

-I have no idea.
+Just a tiny little, I have no idea.

 Anyway, can't explain it.